Submissions

 References should be numbered consecutively in the order in which they are first mentioned in the text (not in alphabetic order).

-Don't use the automatic referencing (endnote) tool in MS world. reference no. should be added manually.
+Don't use the automatic referencing (endnote) tool in MS world.
+Reference no. should be added manually.

 For classical text references the mentioning of chapter no., verse no., edition no. & page no. is mandatory.